top of page

 9. Investment decisions

 a.
-Incremental Innovation and Disruptive Innovation
+Incremental vs Disruptive Innovation

 b.
 The example of WiMAX

 e.
-Venture capital investment funds
+Venture capital funds

 f.
 Motor racing